d-kleine/Reinforcement-Learning/Project2_Continuous-control/Report.md

 ## DDPG
 DDPG is an off-policy Actor-Critic method for learning actions in continuous spaces.
 In this environment, the state space has 33 dimensions (consisting of arm positions, accelerations, velocities and angles, etc.) and outputs a single action out of 4 possible actions (torque that is sent to each joint).
 The Critic network inputs action and state and outputs a Q-value for the given inputs.
 Ornstein-Uhlenbeck noise is added to the action to encourage exploration.
 DDPG also uses experience replay to stabilize the training process.

 The actor is implemented as a target network due to target networks decorrelating the process and generally improving performance.
-Soft updates are used in DDPG, which means that at every update step, the local networks are updated by a certain amount of the weights of the target networks according to a hyperparameter Tau $tau$.
+Soft updates are used in DDPG, which means that at every update step, the local networks are updated by a certain amount of the weights of the target networks according to a hyperparameter Tau $\tau$.

 ## Loss
 The critic loss is computed as the mean squared error of the targets of the current state (calculated by the target network) and the output of the local network.
 The actor is updated by backpropagating the error that is evaluated by calculating the average of the Q-values for each state-action pair as output.